thescribe11/Super-Star-Trek/README.md

 # Super Star Trek

-This project is currently under development; please don't download the code, it won't work.
-That being said, I do welcome contributions.
+This project is currently under development; it is not yet at a playable state.
-To contribute, please submit a PR which accurately and fully describes your changes/additions.
+Contributions are welcome; to contribute, please submit a PR which accurately and fully describes your changes/additions.
 I will review it, and hopefully merge it :)

 ## The History of Super Star Trek